Mechanical Engineering Manager Salary

 Mechanical Engineering Managers may experience a large salary bump if they progress into a role such as VP of Engineering.
 The latter position pays an average of $157K annually.
 Mechanical Engineering Managers moving up in their careers tend to step into positions as Directors of Engineering or Engineering Group Managers.
 The median paychecks in those roles are $34K higher and $9K higher, respectively.

 Mechanical Engineering Manager Job Listings

 Popular Skills for Mechanical Engineering Manager

-Survey results imply that Mechanical Engineering Managers deploy a substantial tool kit of skills at work.
-Most notably, skills in Finite Element Analysis, Test Engineering, ANSYS, and People Management are correlated to pay that is above average, with boosts between 4 percent and 19 percent.
-Those listing Autodesk Inventor as a skill should be prepared for drastically lower pay.
-SolidWorks and autodesk autocad also typically command lower compensation.
-Most people experienced in Engineering Design also know Product Development.
+Mechanical Engineering Managers report using a large range of skills on the job.
+Most notably, facility with Finite Element Analysis, Test Engineering, and ANSYS are correlated to pay that is significantly above average, leading to increases of 23 percent, 10 percent, and 4 percent, respectively.
+Those listing Autodesk Inventor as a skill should be prepared for drastically lower pay. autodesk autocad and SolidWorks also typically command lower compensation.
+Those educated in Engineering Design tend to be well versed in Product Development.

 Pay by Experience Level for Mechanical Engineering Manager